Joshua Karty: Professional career

+Los Angeles Rams

 Karty was selected by the Los Angeles Rams in the sixth round, 209th overall, of the 2024 NFL draft.
 He secured the starting kicker job during the preseason, converting 4-of-5 field goal attempts in three games.
 Karty made his regular season debut in the Rams' season opener, converting a 41-yard field goal on his first attempt in the first quarter and later adding a 26-yard field goal in the fourth quarter of the Rams' 20–26 overtime loss to the Detroit Lions.
 In Week 3, Karty converted two field goals in the fourth quarter.
 Of those two, Karty made a 37-yard kick with two seconds remaining in the game as the Rams secured a victory of 27–24 over the San Francisco 49ers; this was Karty's first game-winning field goal of his professional career.
 The following week, Karty converted 4-of-5 field goal attempts (including a 52-yarder) in the Rams' 18–24 loss to the Chicago Bears.
 Against the Miami Dolphins in Week 10, Karty converted 5-of-6 field goal attempts to account for all of his team's scoring as the Rams lost 15–23.
 At San Francisco in Week 15, Karty would again be the Rams' lone scorer, converting four field goals in the 12–6 victory.
 In their regular season finale against the Seattle Seahawks, Karty completed four field goals in four attempts, including a season-long 58-yarder, in the 25–30 loss.
 Over the regular season's final five weeks, Karty converted his last 13 field goal attempts and was named NFL Special Teams Player of the Month for December.
 In the Rams' postseason, Karty was perfect, converting field goals of 34 and 44 yards, as well as three PAT's, in the Rams' 27–9 victory over the Minnesota Vikings in the Wild Card Round.
 The following week, he added field goals of 30 and 34 yards, along with two PAT's, in the Rams' 22–28 loss to the Philadelphia Eagles in the Divisional Round.

+Karty struggled during the 2025 season, making only 10 of 15 field goal attempts and missing three extra points, with the miscues contributing to L.A.'s losses to Philadelphia and San Francisco.
+After missing field goal and PAT attempts in the Rams' 34-10 win over New Orleans in Week 9, Karty was benched in favor of Harrison Mevis and was waived on November 28.
+Karty was re-signed to the practice squad on December 1.

+Arizona Cardinals

+On December 23, 2025, Karty was signed by the Arizona Cardinals off of the Rams' practice squad.

+On April 7, 2026, Karty re-signed with the Cardinals.
+He was waived by Arizona on June 4.